Off Marion Creek FSR by Highway 4,

 Jack's Peak Trail - Port Alberni Hiking

-11. At 1.65 km, grass on the road starts appearing in earnest.
+11. At 1.65 km, the grass on the road starts appearing in earnest.

 Hike in Port Alberni Area - Jack's Peak Trail